lyynxxx/stakingnode/os/RedHat8/readme.md

 ## So...
 How to start???
 Assuming, you made this far and mostly know what we are going to do, first I will show you a simple, manual installation of RHEL8 and after that I will show how to use the automated setup.

-### Manual installation
+### Manual installation (WIP)
 Download the ISO and boot your machine.
 This is the first screen you can see.
-As this is an installation, chose the second option "Installation" from the menu.
-The second menu entry is the default.
-The color schema is not the best, keep in mind, you hav to move up one line to start the installation!
+As this is an installation, chose the second option "Install Red Hat Enterprise Linux 8.6" from the menu.
+The second menu entry is the default, the media test!
+The color schema is not the best, keep in mind, you have to move up one line to start the installation!

 ![img 1](img/01.PNG?raw=true)